onsight-tech-services/taiji-dan/README.md

 }
 ```

-The user must create an account on the Tari network using the `accounts create` wallet CLI command prior to claiming.
+The user must create an account on the Taiji network using the `accounts create` wallet CLI command prior to claiming.
 See the previous
 section for details on creating an account.
 The public key of this account should be used as the claim public key when burning funds.

-the user can then claim burn Tari on the second layer, as follows: create a new `.json` file, with path
+the user can then claim burn Taiji on the second layer, as follows: create a new `.json` file, with path
-`<JSON_FILE_TO_RETRIEVE_BURN_TARI>`
+`<JSON_FILE_TO_RETRIEVE_BURN_TAIJI>`

 ```
 {